ethantw/fibre.js/README.md

 # Fibre.js
 Fibre.js is a small library based on [`FindAndReplaceDOMText`][fardt] by [James Padolsey][jp].

-The methods provided by Fibre search for the regular expression matches in a given context (a DOM node) and replaces/wraps each one of them with a new text run or a new DOM node.
+The method collections of Fibre.js help search for the regular expression matches in a given context (a DOM node) and replace/wrap each one of them with a new text run or a new DOM node.

 *Chaining & string-like syntax supported.*